-79.-(1) An advertisement in which a person offers to arrange a consumer hire agreement or indicates the availability of a consumer 10 hire agreement shall include the following statement-
+78.-(1) An advertisement in which a person offers to arrange a consumer hire agreement or indicates the availability of a consumer hire agreement shall include the following statement-

 "This is a hiring agreement only.
-The goods in question are the property of the owner and will not become the property of the hirer during the term of this agreement".
+The goods in question are 25 the property of the owner and will not become the property of the hirer during the term of this agreement".

-- (i) which shall be afforded no less prominence than the 15 sum of any amount payable by the hirer, and - (ii) in the case of a visual advertisement, shall be enclosed by a boxed boundary line. - (2) Where any figures relating to the amount payable by a hirer under a consumer hire agreement are indicated in any advertisement 20 to which subsection (1) applies, those figures shall be clearly displayed and shall be fully inclusive of all amounts payable, including taxes. - (3) Where any figures relating to the amount payable by a hirer under a consumer hire agreement are indicated in any advertisement to which subsection (1) applies, and those figures indicate the amount 25 payable for part of the agreement only, that fact shall also be clearly indicated in the advertisement.
+- (i) which shall be afforded no less prominence than the sum of any amount payable by the hirer, and - (ii) in the case of a visual advertisement, shall be enclosed 30 by a boxed boundary line. - (2) Where any figures relating to the amount payable by a hirer under a consumer hire agreement are indicated in any advertisement to which subsection (1) applies, those figures shall be clearly displayed and shall be fully inclusive of all amounts payable, including taxes. - (3) Where any figures relating to the amount payable by a hirer under a consumer hire agreement are indicated in any advertisement to which subsection (1) applies, and those figures indicate the amount payable for part of the agreement only, that fact shall also be clearly indicated in the advertisement. - (4) A person shall not display or publish or cause to be displayed or published an advertisement to which this section applies which does not comply with the section.